Bracket: Uses of { }

-Curly brackets are used by text editors to mark editorial insertions or interpolations.
+Curly brackets are used by text editors to mark editorial insertions or interpolations, or constitute the anchors of text annotations; for each of which when indicating a relationship between otherwise separate elements, the resulting variant may be qualified as "large".

 Braces used to be used to connect multiple lines of poetry, such as triplets in a poem of rhyming couplets, although this usage had gone out of fashion by the 19th century.

 Another older use in prose was to eliminate duplication in lists and tables.

 Two examples here from Charles Hutton's 19th century table of weights and measures in his A Course of Mathematics: